I know you’ll have had two questions when reading this title :

 - What’s No House Rules?

 So of course I’ll set about to answer them!
-No House Rules was a collective set up by Amy of This Style Rocks and Katie from Come Down to the Woods which aims to inspire interiors wise and to get together businesses, creatives and general interiors enthusiasts from Leeds and the surrounding for great times, great events and to give great discounts too!
+No House Rules was a collective set up by Amy Wilson Interiors and Katie from Come Down to the Woods which aims to inspire interiors wise and to get together businesses, creatives and general interiors enthusiasts from Leeds and the surrounding for great times, great events and to give great discounts too!
 I joined the No House Rules Mob when it launched as I wanted to get more into interiors, and to attend some of their fab events and meet new people (not necessarily bloggers for once- no offence blogging gang!) plus if the odd discount came my way then fab lol.
 It’s £30 for the year and you get exclusive first access to their events and at discounted rates plus the discounts and general inspo.
 I got an invite to the Safari Dinner , not because I’m a blogger, but because I was.
 ‘Mobster’!
 They held a little comp on the NHR insta for a seat and I won it!

 It was quite lovely to go along to an event and not feel the pressure to take the shot etc and just enjoy it however of course I had to share my evening with you all!